 - see if your solution fits the customers' needs

-- find out what the activities that drive retention are
+- find out what are the activities that bring revenue and increase user retention

 - avoid building a product nobody wants